awsdocs/amazon-redshift-developer-guide/doc_source/cm-c-defining-query-queues.md

 Queries in a queue run concurrently until they reach the WLM query slot count, or *concurrency* level, defined for that queue\.
 Subsequent queries then wait in the queue\.

 **Note**
 WLM concurrency level is different from the number of concurrent user connections that can be made to a cluster\.
-For more information, see [Connecting to a Cluster](https://docs.aws.amazon.com/redshift/latest/mgmt/connecting-to-cluster.html) in the *Amazon Redshift Cluster Management Guide*\.
+For more information, see [Connecting to a Cluster](https://docs.aws.amazon.com/redshift/latest/mgmt/connecting-to-cluster.html) in the *Amazon Redshift Management Guide*\.

 In an automatic WLM configuration \(recommended\), the concurrency level is set to **Auto**\.
 For more information, see [Implementing automatic WLM](automatic-wlm.md)\.